 Use your supermarket deli to supplement your meal prep effort.
 Here’s a great guide I put together for you.

 There are several low-carb treats that I’ve added to my repertoire over the years that are easy to make and scratch my “I feel for something nice” itch.
 I enjoy them at most, weekly.
 Yes, I have to make them, but it’s worth it to me.
-Just Google “keto cheesecake recipe” or “keto butter cookie recipe” and so on, and give it a whirl!
+Just Google “keto cheesecake recipe” or “keto butter cookie recipe” or check out some of my own favourite recipes right here, and give it a whirl!

 I suggest you find people who make keto desserts and try them out.
 Here in Jamaica, I believe @lemacaron77 on Instagram does this (always ask for carb count and ingredients to make sure that what you’re getting is legit!).